 HO-6 Unit-owners Form Policy

 This policy is also known as condo insurance.
-It is suitable for people who are living in condominiums or housing co-op.
-Condo or co-op unit owners must secure HO-6 insurance as HOA insurance only covers the building itself and some shared areas.
+In the same way, it is suitable for people who are living in condominiums or housing co-ops.
+Also, condo or co-op unit owners must secure HO-6 insurance as HOA insurance only covers the building itself and some shared areas.
 Condo insurance covers the following:

 - The unit walls, ceilings, and floors